sriyogesh94/dcos-docs/1.9/usage/managing-services/private-docker-registry.md

 menu_order: 004.5
 ---

-To supply credentials to pull from a private registry, add a `docker.tar.gz` file to the `uris` field of your app.
-The `docker.tar.gz` file should include the `.docker` folder that contains `.docker/config.json`
+To supply credentials to pull from a private Docker registry, create an archive of your Docker credentials, then add it as a URI in your application definition.

 # Step 1: Tar/Gzip credentials